-Sree: We have always held Mahindra Group in high regard and they have high governance standards.
-One of the things we like about them is that they have a federal structure, where the chairman, Anand Mahindra, hired very high quality, professional management and gave them the freedom to build big businesses.
+Sree: We have always held one particular Conglomerate Group in high regard as they have high governance standards.
+One of the things we like about them is that they have a federal structure, where the chairman hired very high quality, professional management and gave them the freedom to build big businesses.
 However, over time, we noticed that because of this federal structure and the different businesses being built - some taking a longer gestation period than others - the capital discipline in the group deteriorated somewhat.
 Hence, a year ago, we wrote a letter to the chairman, highlighting some of these issues and our concern about the deterioration in capital discipline.
 He acknowledged all the issues in his reply and highlighted the changes that they are making, such as making policies more stringent when they are allocating capital.
-Not only that, but to our surprise when we met with the newly appointed deputy CEO, Dr Renishaw, he had our letter in hand, forwarded to him by the chairman.
-During our meeting, Dr Renishaw again highlighted all the changes that they were making on their capital allocation policies.
-Thus, through this engagement, it further increased our conviction in our holdings and towards the Group.
+Not only that, but to our surprise when we met with the newly appointed deputy CEO, he had our letter in hand, forwarded to him by the chairman.
+During our meeting, the deputy CEO again highlighted all the changes that they were making on their capital allocation policies.
+Thus, through this engagement, it further increased our conviction towards the Group.

-Another example that comes to mind would be Blue Star, which is another company that we have been invested in for many years.
+Another example that comes to mind would be an Air-Conditioning Company.
 A few years ago, they appointed a couple of new board members, and we were concerned over some of the other boards that these independent directors were sitting on.
 We highlighted this in a letter to the CEO, and in his reply, he explained all the reasons why they were brought on, the capabilities and skills the company was looking for and the years of experience these new directors had.